Matthew Aucoin

 Biography

-His newest music-theater work, Music for New Bodies, is a “vocal symphony” created in collaboration with the director Peter Sellars, based on poetry by Jorie Graham.
-In the summer of 2025, Aucoin conducted Sellars’s production of Music for New Bodies, featuring AMOC, at Lincoln Center’s David Geffen Hall and the Tanglewood Music Festival.
-The work was originally commissioned by the Los Angeles Opera, the American Modern Opera Company, the Aspen Music Festival and School, and the Shepherd School of Music at Rice University.
+His newest music-theater work, Music for New Bodies, is a vocal symphony” created in collaboration with the director Peter Sellars, based on poetry by Jorie Graham.
+In 2025, Aucoin conducted Sellarss production of Music for New Bodiesat Lincoln Centers David Geffen Hall, the Tanglewood Music Festival, and Seattle’s Meany Center.
+The work was originally commissioned by the Los Angeles Opera, AMOC*, the Aspen Music Festival and School, DACAMERA of Houston, and the Shepherd School of Music at Rice University.

-Aucoin’s recent conducting engagements include appearances at Tanglewood, Lincoln Center, the Los Angeles Opera, the Chicago Symphony, the Santa Fe Opera, the Houston Grand Opera, Boston Lyric Opera, the San Diego Symphony, Salzburg’s Mozarteum Orchestra, the Ojai Music Festival, the Philharmonia Baroque Orchestra, the Rome Opera Orchestra, and many other ensembles.
+Aucoins recent conducting engagements include appearances at Tanglewood, Lincoln Center, the Los Angeles Opera, the Chicago Symphony, the Santa Fe Opera, the Houston Grand Opera, Boston Lyric Opera, the San Diego Symphony, Salzburgs Mozarteum Orchestra, the Ojai Music Festival, the Philharmonia Baroque Orchestra, the Rome Opera Orchestra, and many other ensembles.
+Throughout the 2026-27 season, he serves as Featured Composer and Creative Partner with Dortmund Philharmonic in Dortmund, Germany.

-Aucoin’s book about opera, The Impossible Art: Adventures in Opera, was published in 2021 by Farrar, Straus, & Giroux.
-He is a regular contributor to leading publications such as The New York Review of Books and The Atlantic.
+Aucoins book about opera, The Impossible Art: Adventures in Opera, was published in 2021 by Farrar, Straus, & Giroux.
+He is currently Visiting Professor of Composition and Conducting at Boston University; he is also regularly writes essays on music for leading publications such as The New York Review of Books and The Atlantic.
 His music is published by Wise Music Classical.

 News